Widespread ransomware attack is affecting hundreds of businesses

 Hackers gain access to a company’s computer system using tactics such as sending “phishing” emails, which are designed to trick employees into inadvertently installing malware on their computers.

-Once inside, cybercriminals will lock down parts of the companies’ networks, and demand payment to release them back to the owner.
-Hackers often also steal private company information and threaten to leak it online if they are not paid.
+Once inside, cybercriminals will lock down parts of the companies’ networks and demand payment to release them back to the owner.
+Additionally, hackers often steal private company information and threaten to leak it online if they are not paid.

-It is still unclear exactly how attackers gained access to Kaseya’s system.
-The company has been a popular target of REvil, Liska said, likely because it serves so many other organizations as customers.
+It is still unclear how attackers gained access to Kaseya’s system.
+The company has been a popular target of REvil, Liska said, probably because it serves so many other organizations as customers.

+The attackers included a ransom note directing victims to a website to pay a ransom, although Liska said the site had been down all afternoon and evening.

 Kaseya spokesperson Dana Liedholm said its investigation of the incident is ongoing, and pointed to the company’s earlier statement.